FierroPablo/Google/Quiz/Professional Cloud Architect/Designing for Security and Compliance.md

 -Limit access to the external IP addresses of the VM instances using firewall rules and place them in a private VPC behind Cloud NAT.
 Any SSH connection for management should be done with Identity-Aware Proxy (IAP) or a bastion host (jump box) after allowing SSH access from IAP or a corporate network.

 -Remove external IP addresses from the VM instances running the social media service and place them in a private VPC behind Cloud NAT.
 Any SSH connection for management should be restricted to corporate network IP addresses by Google Cloud Armor.
+_(Incorrect.
+Without using IAP or a bastion host, the corporate network would have no way of connecting to the VMs, because VMs have no external IP addresses.)_

 9.
 You have several Compute Engine instances running NGINX and Tomcat for a web application.
 In your web server logs, many login failures come from a single IP address, which looks like a brute force attack.
 How can you block this traffic?